enanomapper/nano-lazar-paper/nano-lazar.md

 experience with small molecules, we do not expect reliable predictions, unless local models can be built with a similarity threshold of 0.5 [^1].
-Predictions obtained from neighbors with lower similarities can still be useful, but require the manual inspection (and possible rejection) of a toxicological expert.
+Predictions obtained from neighbors with lower similarities can still be useful, but require manual inspection (and possible rejection) of a toxicological expert.
 For this purpose we provide the free graphical user interface at
 <https:://nano-lazar.in-silico.ch>, which presents prediction results,
 neighbors and supporting information (e.g. links to additional eNanoMapper data, nanoparticle characterisations and ontologies).

-[^1]: The latest `lazar` development version issues a warning in this case, this feature will be included into the next release.
+[^1]: The latest `lazar` development version already issues a warning in this case, this feature will be included into the next release.

 ## Comparison with other models

-According to our knowledge no validated read across models have been published for the Protein corona datasets.
+According to our knowledge up to now no validated read across models have been published for the Protein corona datasets.
 Most other nanoparticle read across models have not been formally validated, with the exception of @Gajewicz14 and
-@Gajewicz17, who validated read across models for metal oxides.
-Results from these studies are not comparable with our findings, because they use a different, much smaller dataset and different validation methods.
+@Gajewicz17, who validated read across models for 17 metal oxides.
+Results from these studies are not comparable with our findings, because they use a different, smaller dataset and other validation methods.
 It seems that in both studies feature selection was performed on the complete dataset prior to model validation, which transfers information from the test set into the validation model.
 Single training ($n=10$) and test ($n=7$) sets were used, which makes it hard to ensure that models are not overfitted for the particular training/test set split.
 Due to the small test set size it is also hard to draw general conclusions about the model performance.
-We are not aware of any nanoparticle read across validation that exceeds 100 substances like our investigation.
+We are not aware of any nanoparticle read across validation that exceeds 100 substances as in our investigation.

-For the Protein corona  dataset a couple of QSAR studies with global models have been published (@Walkey14, @Liu15, @Papa16), but unfortunately their results are also not directly comparable, because we report results for the complete dataset with 121 Gold and Silver particles, while other authors report results for a subset of Gold particles.
+For the Protein corona  dataset a couple of QSAR studies with global models have been published (@Walkey14, @Liu15, @Papa16), but unfortunately their results are also not directly comparable, because we report results for the complete dataset with 121 Gold and Silver particles, while other authors report results only for a subset of Gold particles.

-[@Walkey14] report leave-one-out ($LOO$) and 4-fold crossvalidation ($4CV$)
+@Walkey14 report leave-one-out ($LOO$) and 4-fold crossvalidation ($4CV$)
 results for 105 Gold particles.
 They obtained the best results (LOO $r^2$ 0.86, 4CV $r^2$ 0.63) with partial least squares models, protein corona data with four additional physicochemical parameters and jackknife parameter